darkshapes/zodiac/README.md

 </details><br>

+If you are on Linux, you'll want to ensure `libportaudio2` is installed through your system package manager.
+This doesn't apply to Windows or MacOS.

-Once installed use this command for terminal client:
+Once installed, ensure [Ollama](https://ollama.com/), [LMStudio](http://lmstudio.ai/), [Cortex](http://cortex.so), [Llamafile](http://github.com/Mozilla-Ocho/llamafile) is running your models of choice.
+Then use this command to open the terminal client:
 ```
 zodiac
 ```